Arkadiusz Piech

-Arkadiusz Piech (born 7 June 1985) is a Polish professional footballer who plays as a forward for Górnik Polkowice.
+Arkadiusz Piech (born 7 June 1985) is a Polish footballer who plays as a forward for IV liga Lower Silesia club Piast Nowa Ruda.

 Club career

 Ruch Chorzów

 Piech made his Ekstraklasa debut on 27 February 2010.

 Sivasspor

 Arkadiusz Piech has been the transfer of Sivasspor in January 2013.

 Legia Warsaw

 On 18 June 2014, Piech joined Legia Warsaw on a three-year deal.

 Śląsk Wrocław

 On 23 June 2017, he signed a contract with Śląsk Wrocław.

 International career

-Piech made his debut for Poland on 16 December 2011, in a match against Bosnia and Hercegovina.
+Piech made his debut for Poland national team on 16 December 2011, in a match against Bosnia and Hercegovina.

-He was chosen as the Ekstraklasa player of the year, of season 2011-12.
-Even with this achievement he was not called up to his national side for the upcoming UEFA Euro 2012.

-However, after Waldemar Fornalik took over as the national team coach, Piech started to get called up regularly, and was the second choice striker behind Robert Lewandowski.
+He was named in the provisional squad for the UEFA Euro 2012, but did not make the final cut to the team led by Franciszek Smuda.